Davidkleczkowski/LBG4-API/README.md

-Another up adte to the readme file for project = dave K frestyle changes

 # REST API starter

 This application is the start point for Sprint 1 of the Lloyds Bank Group Modern Engineering Bootcamp Project Specification.